Model website navigation

 Finalize your content type and get a write-off

-Adjust both Navigation group and Navigation item content types, add instructions for editors to the new type, add anything missing during the testing, and resolve conflicts in data types and order of fields.
+Adjust both Navigation group and Navigation item content types, add instructions for editors to the new type, add anything missing during the testing, and resolve conflicts in data types and field order.

 Once your content types for creating website navigation menus are done, hand over the definition to your team.